maureensanchez99/Geaux-Hack-2025/README.md

 # naturequest
-A mobile application that allows students to explore campus and the nature within the grounds.
+A mobile application that allows students to explore the campus and the nature within the grounds.

 ## Team Members:
 - Maureen Sanchez (Design Lead)